ysue1933/OASIS-Corpus/README.md

 # OASIS-Corpus

-OASIS-Corpus is a library of cleaned texts of open accessible summaries from the Open Accessible Summaries in Language Studies (OASIS) and their corresponding abstracts.
+OASIS-Corpus is a library of cleaned texts of open accessible summaries from the Open Accessible Summaries in Language Studies [OASIS](https://oasis-database.org/) and their corresponding abstracts.

+This corpus

+- resolves the issue that open accessible summaries available on [OASIS](https://oasis-database.org/) are inconvenient for text analysis - they are mainly PDFs with some contents that may interfere the outcome,

+- collects the corresponding academic abstracts in case of comparison studies.

 ## Constitution